Persulence/wormaudio/README.md

 It allows adaptive sounds to be designed in a graphical editor and distributed in a format that can be deployed to multiple game engines.

 > [!CAUTION]
-> WormAudio is in the early stages of development and is not ready for production use.
+> WormAudio is in the early stages of development and is not ready for substantial use.
+> Future versions will not be backwards compatible.

 ## Features